- Ratification tracker: Comprehensive and Economic Trade Agreement (CETA) between Canada and the EU

 The Comprehensive Economic and Trade Agreement (CETA) between Canada and the European Union was officially signed during the Canada-EU summit in October 2016.
 On September 21, 2017, CETA entered into provisional application in Canada and the EU.
 As a mixed trade agreement, CETA must be ratified by all EU member states before it will fully come into force.

-As of July 2022, 16 member states have notified the European Council of completion of ratification: Austria, Croatia, Czechia, Denmark, Estonia, Finland, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Portugal, Romania, Slovakia, Spain, and Sweden.(The United Kingdom, which has left the EU, also ratified CETA while it was still a member state.)
-Member states that have not ratified CETA include the following: Belgium, Bulgaria, Cyprus, France, Germany, Greece, Hungary, Ireland, Italy, Poland, and Slovenia.
+As of December 2022, 17 member states have notified the European Council of completion of ratification: Austria, Croatia, Czechia, Denmark, Estonia, Finland, Germany, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Portugal, Romania, Slovakia, Spain, and Sweden.(The United Kingdom, which has left the EU, also ratified CETA while it was still a member state.)
+Member states that have not ratified CETA include the following: Belgium, Bulgaria, Cyprus, France, Greece, Hungary, Ireland, Italy, Poland, and Slovenia.

 Contestation surrounding the ratification of CETA in EU member states has ranged from very limited to highly intensive.
 Opposition to CETA has focused on the following aspects: the proposed system of investor-state dispute settlement (through a CETA tribunal); the agreement’s impact on national sovereignty, agricultural and commercial interests; food safety; consumer and worker rights; public services; as well as the environment and sustainable development.
 Please click here for a more detailed explanation of these concerns.